python-trio/trio/docs/source/reference-core.rst

       ``__aexit__`` will eventually re-raise that exception.
 If you do call this method, then ``__aexit__`` won't do anything.

+      Once you call this method, then as far as trio is concerned the :class:`~trio.Task` object no longer exists.
+You can hold onto a reference to it as long as you like, but trio no longer has any record of it.

       :raises ValueError: If the given ``task`` is not in :attr:`zombies`.

    .. method:: reap_and_unwrap(task)